Nikotrics/WOODEN-ROBOTIC-CLAW/README.md

-# WOODEN CLAW HAND WITH SYRINGES, NUTS, AND BOLTS
+# WOODEN ROBOTIC CLAW WITH SYRINGES

 ## Description
 A mechanical robotic claw made from wood, syringes, nuts, and bolts.